 The real problem, as I have maintained repeatedly over the past year, is the illusion that homeownership in this country is a moral entitlement, and as a corollary, that one’s inability to buy a home represents a failure of the financial system to “reach” that person.
 As long as there is pressure from various interest groups to force banks and GSEs to loosen their risk standards in the name of greater affordability, these lenders will be forced to engage in practices whose losses would be passed onto the public.
 This tendency becomes especially dangerous when accompanied by mandates to achieve racial/ethnic “diversity,” which on a practical level means raising the percentages of loans going to blacks and Hispanics and/or to neighborhoods in which they predominate.
 The aggressive application of this affirmative action principle to the financial sector heavily drove the eventual high default and foreclosure rates.

 Congress seems bent, one way or another, on phasing Fannie Mae and Freddie Mac out of existence.
 What lawmakers should be doing instead is developing a plan to fully privatize these companies, putting them on an even footing with competitors and would-be competitors in the secondary mortgage market.
 The federal government, as it is, has its own secondary market lender, Government National Mortgage Association (“Ginnie Mae”), part of the Department of Housing and Urban Development.
-What exactly is the point of retaining the federal conservatorship over Fannie Mae/Freddie Mac, which are set very soon to more than satisfy its debt to the U.S. Treasury?
-While these corporations should not continue to receive duopoly status, neither should they be subject to continued suffocating oversight.
+What exactly is the point of retaining the federal conservatorship over Fannie Mae and Freddie Mac, companies that are set to more than satisfy their debts to the U.S. Treasury?
+While these corporations should not continue to receive duopoly status, neither should they be subject to indefinite suffocating oversight.
 And surely their shareholders should not have to lose any sleep about the government hijacking their profits in perpetuity.
 The Johnson-Crapo plan changes the form of mortgage risk management, but in the end, very little of the content.